Educate

 Learn about our mission, values, and the story behind our student-led medical publication.

-Founder & Editor-in-Chief
+Founder & Chief Editor

 "I wanted to read articles about medicine that sounded like they were written by someone who was still learning — because that's the most honest kind of writing there is."

-Meghana is the founder of Medical Insights, where a team of high school student writers connects classroom science with real-world medicine and discovery.
+Meghana is the founder and chief editor of Medical Insights, where a team of high school student writers connects classroom science with real-world medicine and discovery.
 As the head of the editorial team, she reviews all submissions for accuracy and originality, encouraging fellow students and herself, to keep learning about the fascinating world of medicine.
 Join her in exploring how science shapes our health and our future!

 Making complex medical topics genuinely accessible for students, without sacrificing accuracy or depth.